opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/securely-expose-remote-ollama-endpoints-to-your-developmentd-machine.md

 By securely exposing Ollama endpoints, you can achieve a balance between operational efficiency, security, and compliance while facilitating a robust development process for AI models on your machine.

 :::caution
-Be aware that this Blueprint can incur additional costs, concerning ingress and egress data.
+Be aware that this blueprint may incur additional costs related to ingress and egress data.
 :::

 ## Prerequisites

 For this Blueprint, we are going to need:

-1. an **ECS Server (Ubuntu 22.04)**: a GPU-accelerated instance (8 vCPUs, 32 GiB) `pi2.2xlarge.4` will suffice.
+1. an **ECS server (Ubuntu 22.04)**: a GPU-accelerated instance (8 vCPUs, 32 GiB) `pi2.2xlarge.4` will suffice.
 2. a **Point-to-Site VPN connection**: We need to establish a connection between our development machine and the VPC hosting the Ollama VM.
 3. an **Ollama** instance: Ollama must be installed on the ECS server above.